apache/airflow/dev/README_AIRFLOW3_DEV.md

 > The mental model of Airflow 2.11 is a bridge release for Airflow 3.
 > As a result, Airflow 2.11 is not planned to introduce new features other than ones relevant to the bridge release for Airflow 3.
 > That said, we recognize that there may be exceptions.
-> If you believe a specific feature is a must-have for Airflow 2.11, you will need to raise this as discussion thread on the mailing list.
+> If you believe a specific feature is a must-have for Airflow 2.11, you will need to raise this as a discussion thread on the mailing list.
 > Points to address to make your case:
 >
 > 1. You must clarify what is the urgency (i.e., why it can't wait for Airflow 3).